AVSystem/Anjay/doc/sphinx/source/FirmwareUpdateTutorial/FU-DownloadResumption.rst

     The implementation of ``fw_stream_write`` as described above will be awkward on a UNIX-like systems.
 Complicated operating systems tend to have multiple layers of IO buffering, and it may take some time before the actual writes are made to the physical storage device.
-What it means for us is that we can't just call ``fwrite()`` and blindly update ``resume_offset`` with the number of bytes we ordered it to write even if it returned a success (because the data may still reside in some cache, maintained e.g. by the kernel).
+This means that we can't just call ``fwrite()`` and blindly update ``resume_offset`` with the number of bytes we ordered it to write, even if it returned success (because the data may still reside in some cache, maintained e.g. by the kernel).

     Because of that, rather than updating the download state file on each call to ``fw_stream_write``, it would be wiser to do it once in